AKIDLLkidikifle/Ephone/README.md

-# Menu Extractor and Visualization by by Asrat
+# Made by kidist kifle

 An implementation of a node based Menu Extractor using react flow